lucide-icons/lucide/docs/guide/basics/stroke-width.md

 ## Absolute stroke width

-When adjusting the `size` prop the size of the strokeWidth will be relative to the size of the icon, this is default SVG behaviour. `absoluteStrokeWidth` prop is introduced to adjust this behaviour to make strokeWidth absolute.
+When adjusting the `size` prop the size of the  stroke width will be relative to the size of the icon, this is the default SVG behavior.
+The `absoluteStrokeWidth` prop is introduced to adjust this behavior to make the stroke width constant no matter the size of the icon.

 This means that when `absoluteStrokeWidth` is enabled and the `size` of the icons is set to `48px` the `strokeWidth` will be still rendered `2px` on the screen.